Selective031/RazorBoard/README.md

 For boundary, the hardware is ready for up to 4 sensors.
 2 will be default, one left and one right.
 Board size: 180 x 100mm

+The datasheet for STM32F415VGT6 is located in the repository.

 A signal generator board is also available to be used together with Razorboard.
 Although it is not required if you already have a generator, but you will need to sync the signal.
 Board size: 95 x 95mm